Alliance 90/The Greens: Social policy

 For many years, the Green Party has advocated against the "Ehegattensplitting" policy, under which the incomes of married couples are split for taxation purposes.
 Furthermore, the Party advocates for a massive increase in federal spending for places in preschools, and for increased investment in education: an additional 1 billion Euros for vocational schools and 200 million Euros more BAföG (Bundesausbildungsförderungsgesetz in German, approximately translated to "the Federal Law for the Advancement of Education") for adults.

-In its 2013 platform, the Green Party successfully advocated for a minimum wage of 8.50 Euro per hour, which was implemented on 1 January 2015.
+In its 2013 platform, the Green Party successfully advocated for a minimum wage of 8.50 euros per hour, which was implemented on 1 January 2015.
 It continues to press for higher minimum wages.

 The Greens want the starting retirement age to remain 67, but with some qualifications – for example, a provision for partial retirement.

 The party supports and has supported various forms of rent regulation.
 During the 2021 election, the party called for rent hikes to be capped at 2.5% per year.

 The Greens support progressive taxation and is critical of FDP efforts to cut taxes for top earners.